 In the social media marketing arena, being too infrequent with your marketing may not be enough to keep up with your competition, but too much messaging can annoy and drive away followers.
 It’s a delicate balance.
-With real-time analytics monitoring, you can immediately see the impact that your messaging has, which types are more affective than others for your followers, and perhaps most importantly, when traffic from such efforts starts to taper off.
+With real-time analytics monitoring, you can immediately see the impact that your messaging has, which types are more effective than others for your followers, and perhaps most importantly when traffic from such efforts starts to taper off.
 If you’re still receiving a decent amount of traffic from a tweet or post, it may not be necessary to send out additional messaging just yet.

 Monitoring your analytics in real time really has the ability to benefit other types of online campaign, as it will allow you to discover very early whether or not the campaign is generating the type of data that you’re after in Google Analytics.

 Like everything related to social media and online marketing these days, the number of real-time analytics monitoring tools has grown rapidly over the last six months.
-In addition Google Analytics Real-Time, here are a few others worth looking at: Woopra, Get Clicky, and Piwik.
+In addition Google Analytics Real-Time, here are a few others worth looking at Woopra, Get Clicky, and Piwik.

 What Should You Monitor?

 Having a strong knowledge of the analytics tools available to you is great, but they will only work to your advantage if you know what to monitor.
 Ultimately, only you will know which KPIs matter most to your online business, which is why you should steer clear of any 3rd party company that has a one-size-fits-all approach.
-That being said, two KPIs that should be useful to every eCommerce site are the Bounce Rate and Conversion Rate.
+That being said, the two KPIs that should be useful to every eCommerce site are Bounce Rate and Conversion Rate.
 Any sudden and significant increases or decreases in either of these KPIs is indicative of an important site event.

 While these two and other KPIs are helpful on their own, they become more useful when paired with a specific traffic segment, traffic sources, top keyword, mobile traffic, particular types of browsers, or particular versions of browsers.
 When combined with each of these elements, any KPIs will provide a more useful and insightful set of reports that will help you identify site issues as they arise.